 Find a budgeting method that works for you

 Using a budgeting strategy can be a good way to learn how to allocate your income to different expenses, such as rent or mortgage payments, food and leisure, while also building up your savings.
-There are plenty of different budgeting strategies out there that make it easy to learn how to budget, but the most important thing is to find one that you can stick with month after month.
-Don’t be afraid to test a few, such as the 50/30/20 budgeting rule or the Kakeibo budget.
+There are plenty of ways to track your spending using different budgeting strategies that make it easy to learn how to budget, but the most important thing is to find one that you can stick with month after month.
+Don't be afraid to test a few, such as the 50/30/20 budgeting rule or the Kakeibo budget.
 While the principles of each may vary, most focus on being more mindful of your spending habits, knowing where you may be wasting money and building your financial security.

 Examine your current expenses